bruceravel/demeter/documentation/Artemis/forward.rst

   :configparam:`Fit,k1`.
 To modify this preferences, open the :guilabel:`fit` section of the `preferences tool <other/prefs.html>`__ and then click on :guilabel:`k1`

+- A click of the left mouse button is often indicated with this icon:
+  :mark:`leftclick,.`.
+A click of the right mouse button is indicated by this icon: :mark:`rightclick,.`.

 ..
 CAUTION::
    Points that require special attention are indicated